February 16, 2019

 Some of the merit badges cannot be completed in the time we have which will result in a partial completion of the merit badge.
 Uncompleted requirements and/or prerequisites will be addressed by the respective Scouts and troops.
 There may be some requirements in addition to the prerequisites that are not completed.

-For all merit badges, the Scout must read the merit badge book and bring it with him to class.
+For all merit badges, the Scout must read the merit badge book and bring it with them to class.

 Each unit that sends Scouts must have at least one adult on site at all times to coordinate the unit's Scouts.
 The unit coordinators are encouraged to also help serve as event staff.